exasol/virtual-schemas/jdbc-adapter/doc/developing_an_sql_dialect.md

 /
 ```

-In eclipse (or any other Java IDE) you can then attach remotely to the Java Adapter using the IP of your one node EXASOL environment and the port 8000.
+In eclipse (or any other Java IDE) you can then attach remotely to the Java Adapter using the IP of your one node Exasol environment and the port 8000.

 The switch `suspend=y` tells the Java-process to wait until the debugger connects to the Java UDF.

+## Troubleshooting

+### Setting the Right IP Addresses for Database Connections

+Keep in mind that the adapter script is deployed in the Exasol database.
+If you want it to be able to make connections to other databases, you need to make sure that the IP addresses or host names are the ones that the database sees, not your local machine.
+This is easily forgotten in case of automated integration tests since it feels like they run on your machine -- which is only partially true.

+So a common source of error would be to specify `localhost` or `127.0.0.1` as address of the remote database in case you have it running in Docker or a VM on your local machine.
+But the Exasol Database cannot reach the other database there unless it is running on the same machine directly (i.e. not behind a virtual network device).